-- 60(1) If a regional manager issues a guide outfitter licence, the regional manager may attach a quota as a condition of the licence and may vary the quota for a subsequent licence year.
-[Emphasis added] - [60] From the Board's past experience with quota appeals, it has observed that regional managers often provide these letters in advance of a licence (or licence renewal) in order to give the guides more notice of their quotas and five-year allocations; the licence then follows at a later date.
-As this is in advance of the licence, the Panel finds that it is "timely", consistent with section 2.2 of the procedure. - [61] There is no suggestion in the evidence that the Appellant did not receive a licence for 2013-2014.
+60(1) If a regional manager issues a guide outfitter licence, the regional manager may attach a quota as a condition of the licence and may vary the quota for a subsequent licence year.
+[Emphasis added]

+[56] From the Board's past experience with quota appeals, it observes that regional managers often provide these letters in advance of a licence (or licence renewal) in order to give the guides more notice of their quotas and five-year allocations; the licence then follows at a later date.
+As this is in advance of the licence, the Panel finds that it is "timely", consistent with section 2.2 of the procedure.

+[57] In addition, there is no suggestion in the evidence that the Appellant did not receive a licence for 2013-2014.
 Nor is there any suggestion that the quota attached to his licence differs from the quota shown in the January 16th letter.
+In the Panel's view, this letter does not conflict with the Quota procedure and there is no reason to declare it a nullity.
+Further, this letter constitutes "notice of a decision", and is properly appealable under section 101.1 of the Wildlife Act.

-In the Panel's view, nothing turns on the January letter being sent in advance of the Appellant's licence renewal.
-It does not render the notice, or the quota and allocation shown therein, a nullity. - [62] In addition, even if the January 16th letter rendered the quota and 2013-2016 allocation a nullity, this would not result in the restoration of the Appellant's previous quota and allocation, nor would this be an appropriate remedy.
+[58] Finally, the Panel notes that, even if the January 16th letter rendered the quota and the 2013-2016 allocation a nullity, this would not result in the restoration of the Appellant's previous quota and allocation, nor would this be an appropriate remedy.
 As a quota is attached as a condition to the licence, and the licence is only valid for one year, declaring the current quota a nullity would mean that the Appellant has no quota for the 2013-2014 season.
 In addition, to grant the Appellant's remedy on the basis of historical levels alone would be irresponsible.
-Such decisions need to take into consideration current population information: the "blind" application of previous quota and allocation decisions could jeopardize conservation efforts and impact wildlife management objectives. - [63] The Panel finds that the advance notice of the Appellant's 2013-2016 allocation and 2013-2014 quota was given as a courtesy, and that nothing turns on this letter being released in advance of the Appellant's licence.
-Further, this letter constitutes "notice of a decision", and is properly appealable under section 101.1 of the Wildlife Act.
+Such decisions need to take into consideration current population information: the "blind" application of previous quota and allocation decisions could jeopardize conservation efforts and impact wildlife management objectives.

-- [64] This ground for appeal fails. - 2.
-Whether the Appellant's annual quota and five-year allocation should be determined on a "guide territory level" or a "regional level".
+[59] For the reasons above, this ground for appeal fails.

+2. Whether the Appellant's annual quota and five-year allocation should be determined on a "guide territory level" or a "regional level".

 The Appellant submits that the Regional Manager erred by calculating the quota on the basis of his guide territory.
-He submits that the new policies and procedures make it clear that the government chose to manage the AAH and the resident/non-resident allocation at a regional level.
+He submits that the new policies and procedures make it clear that the government chose to manage the AAH and the resident/nonresident allocation at a regional level.
 The Appellant states that setting the allocation on a guide territory level is inconsistent with the Ministry's management of species on regional levels, and results in a significantly lower share of the AAH being available to non-resident hunters in his guide outfitter territory.

-[65] The Appellant submits that the guide outfitter's entitlement to a share of the regional allocation is evident from the Ministry's Harvest Allocation procedure (01.03.1).
+[60] The Appellant submits that the guide outfitter's entitlement to a share of the regional allocation is evident from the Ministry's Harvest Allocation procedure (01.03.1).
 This procedure uses a five-step process to arrive at "the allocation" - the resident and non-resident share of the AAH - which applies for the five-year allocation period.
 This lengthy, detailed procedure states as follows [underlining added]: